-Financial Guarantee £'000 Embedded Derivative £'000 Opening balance as at 1 January 2019 (2,735) 3,746 Fair value gains/(losses) on financial instruments 8,120 (8,120) Final loss amounts verified (154) - Net protection payments received from the Beneficiary during the year (113) - Net protection payment receivable from the Beneficiary at next note payment date (103) - Closing balance as at 31 December 2019 5,015 (4,374)
+Financial Guarantee £'000 Embedded Derivative £'000 Opening balance as at 1 January 2019 Fair value (losses)/gains on financial instruments (1,630) 6,347 1,630 (6,347) Closing balance as at 31 December 2019 4,717 (4,717)

 The derivative asset and liability are recognised in relation to the fair value of the Financial Guarantee and derivative embedded in the Notes.
-The Final loss amount verified of £6,000 represents the losses determined by the verification agent and deducted from the value of the Notes outstanding.
-The net protection payment of £361,000 (2019: £113,000) represents £672,000 (2019: £506,000) Initial Loss Amounts paid to the Beneficiary less £311,000 (2019: £619,000) of Final Loss Amounts paid to the Gompany by the Beneficiary on loans where the final loss has been determined.
-The net protection payment receivable from the Beneficiary was received on 11 January 2020.
 The change in the fair value of the Company's Financial Guarantee is reflected through the Statement of Comprehensive Income.
 The change in fair value of the embedded derivative is equal and opposite to that of the Financial Guarantee and is also reflected through the Statement of Comprehensive Income.